Hospice & Palliative Support

 ( IN DEVELOPMENT )

 Coffee Mornings is an informal friendly weekly drop-in program which allows mourners to connect with each other as well as access grief support.
-Coffee Mornings is run by hospice volunteer under the direction of the volunteer coordinator.
-Coffee Mornings is not a therapeutic group rather is a program aimed at connecting mourners on our waitlist as well as SHS clients who would benefit from supportive connection and grief print resources.
+Coffee Mornings is run by hospice volunteers under the direction of the volunteer coordinator.
+Coffee Mornings is not a therapeutic group but rather a program aimed at connecting mourners on our wait list as well as SHS clients who would benefit from supportive connection and grief print resources.

 FATHER'S DAY WITHOUT FATHERS

 The death of a parent is the most common form of bereavement in our lives.
 Even if you feel you are coping well with your father’s death, holidays can be particularly difficult.

 A time of reflection and an annual celebration of Dad's life and love.
 This event is a chance to commemorate the loss together with others.